The most important things cannot be measured. The issues that are most important, long term, cannot be measured in

 Cumulative Flow Diagram

 The Cumulative Flow Diagram (CFD) is made up of a series of lines or areas that show the amount of work in different Kanban states.
-For example, the typical steps of the program Kanban are:
+For example, the typical states of the program Kanban are:

 - Validating on staging